someengineering/resoto.com/docs/how-to-guides/alerting/create-pagerduty-alerts/index.md

    > search is(kubernetes_pod) and pod_status.container_statuses[*].restart_count > 20 and last_update<1h | pagerduty summary="Pods are restarting too often!" dedup_key="Resoto::PodRestartedTooOften"
    ```

-   If the defined condition is currently true, you should see a new alert in Pagerduty:
+   If the defined condition is currently true, you should see a new alert in PagerDuty:

-4. Finally, we want to automate checking of the defined alert trigger and send alerts to [Pagerduty](https://www.pagerduty.com) whenever the result is true.
-We can accomplish this by creating a [job](docs/concepts/automation/index.md):
+4. Finally, we want to automate checking of the defined alert trigger and send alerts to [PagerDuty](https://www.pagerduty.com) whenever the result is true.
+We can accomplish this by creating a [job](../../../concepts/automation/index.md#jobs):

    ```bash
    > jobs add --id alert_on_pod_failure--wait-for-event post_collect 'search is(kubernetes_pod) and pod_status.container_statuses[*].restart_count > 20 and last_update<1h | pagerduty summary="Pods are restarting too often!" dedup_key="Resoto::PodRestartedTooOften"